opentelekomcloud-docs/tag-management-service/umn/source/permissions_management/creating_a_user_and_granting_permissions.rst

 Creating a User and Granting Permissions
 ========================================

-This section describes how to use `IAM <https://docs.otc.t-systems.com/usermanual/iam/iam_01_0026.html>`__ to implement fine-grained permissions control for your DMS resources.
+This section describes how to use `IAM <https://docs.otc.t-systems.com/usermanual/iam/iam_01_0026.html>`__ to implement fine-grained permissions control for your TMS resources.
 With IAM, you can:

 -  Create IAM users or user groups for personnel based on your enterprise's organizational structure.
 Each IAM user has their own identity credentials for accessing TMS resources.
 -  Grant users only the permissions required to perform a given task based on their job responsibilities.